 Importance of fasting in the Holy month of Sha’ban

-Our Prophet’s wife Hazrat Bibi Aisha (R.A) is reported to have said that: Prophet Muhammad (PBUH) used to fast until we would say he was never going to stop fasting, and he would go so long without fasting that we would say he was never going to fast, but I never saw Allah’s Messenger (PBUH) continue a fast from the beginning to the end of any month except the month of Ramadan and I never saw him fast more than in any month other than he did in Sha’ban.
+Our Prophet’s wife Hazrat Bibi Aisha (R.A) is reported to have said that Prophet Muhammad (PBUH) used to fast until we would say he was never going to stop fasting, and he would go so long without fasting that we would say he was never going to fast, but I never saw Allah’s Messenger (PBUH) continue a fast from the beginning to the end of any month except the month of Ramadan and I never saw him fast more than in any month other than he did in Sha’ban.

 The night of absolution, Shab-e-Baraat falls in this month

 What Muslims have come to know as the night of absolution or Shab-e-Baraat has its own importance in Islam.
-Shab-e-Baraat literally translates to the night of celebration or the night of freedom from Hell’s Fire, according to one school of thought.
+Shab-e-Baraat literally translates to the night of celebration or the night of freedom from Hell’s Fire.
 The same school of thought believes that according to Surah Ad-Dukhan, the blessed night in the following verse is Shab-e-Baraat.

-However, even with so many references, other schools of thoughts differ in their opinion.
+However, even with so many references, other schools of thought differ in their opinion.
 According to some, there is no direct resolve of the night of freedom or no direct context, other than narrations and text were taken out of context.
-As for the verse referred to in Surah Ad-Dukhan, it is believed that: “The night referred to here cannot be a Sha’ban night, because it is said here clearly that the Qur’an was revealed on this night.
+As for the verse in Surah Ad-Dukhan, it is said, “The night referred to here cannot be a Sha’ban night, because it is said here clearly that the Qur’an was revealed on this night.
 We know from the Surah al-Qadr (97) that the Qur’an was revealed in the night of Qadr and we also know from the Qur’an (Al-Baqarah 2:185) that the Qur’an was revealed in the month of Ramadan, so it is obvious that the night of the revelation of the Qur’an was in Ramadan, not Sha’ban, and that it was Laylatul Qadr not Shab-e-barat (or the Sha’ban night).”

-At the fifth gate, an angel was calling: “Good news for those who weep this night from the fear of Allah!”
-At the sixth gate, an angel was calling:” Good news for those who submit this night!”
-At the seventh gate, an angel was calling: “Will anyone ask, hat his request may be granted?”
-At the eighth gate, an angel was calling:” Will anyone seeks forgiveness, that he may be forgiven?”
-Prophet Muhammad (S.A.) aid: “O Jibrael, how long will these gates remain open?”
+At the fifth gate, an angel was calling, “Good news for those who weep this night from the fear of Allah!”.
+On sixth gate, an angel was calling, “Good news for those who submit this night!”.
+Coming to the seventh, an angel was calling: “Will anyone ask, that his request may be granted?”.
+At the eighth gate, an angel was calling,” Will anyone seeks forgiveness, that he may be forgiven?”.
+Prophet Muhammad (PBUH) said, “O Jibrael, how long will these gates remain open?”.
 He replied: From the beginning of the night until the break of dawn.”
-Then he said: “O Prophet of Allah, tonight Allah has as many slaves emancipated from the fire of hell as the number of wooly hairs on the flocks and herds of tribe Kalb.”
+Then he said, “O Prophet of Allah, tonight Allah has as many slaves emancipated from the fire of hell as the number of wooly hairs on the flocks and herds of tribe Kalb.”
 [Source: Al-hazrat]